Constitution of Missouri: History

-The first constitution was written in 1820 in only 38 days, and was adopted on July 19, 1820.
+The first constitution was written by Constitutional Convention in 1820 in only 38 days, and was adopted on July 19, 1820.
 One of the results of the Missouri Compromise, Missouri was initially admitted to the Union as a slave state, and the constitution specifically excluded "free negroes and mulattoes" from the state.
 This "exclusion clause" initially forestalled the US Congress admitting Missouri to the union, but was chosen to be interpreted in a deliberately vague manner as a "second" compromise.
 This constitution took effect the day Missouri joined the union as the twenty-fourth state, August 10, 1821.

+The second convention in 1845 produced a constitution rejected by voters.

-During the American Civil War, the Missouri Constitutional Convention (1861-63) was elected to decide on secession.
+During the American Civil War, the Missouri Constitutional Convention (1861–63) was elected to decide on secession.
 They chose against secession, and did not produce a new constitution.
 Instead, they operated as the de facto pro-Union government of Missouri when Governor Claiborne Fox Jackson and other politicians that supported the Confederacy fled from Jefferson City.
-They provided elections to a new constitutional convention, which was elected in November of 1864 and met in January of 1865, and passed a second Missouri state constitution that abolished slavery, ratified on June 6, 1865.
+They provided elections to a new constitutional convention, which was elected in November 1864 and met in January of 1865, and passed a second Missouri state constitution that abolished slavery, ratified on June 6, 1865.
 This second constitution was known as the "Draconian Constitution" due to its loyalty oath provisions, which were struck down by the US Supreme Court in Cummings v.
 Missouri (1867).
 This constitution remained in effect for ten years.